 Highlight Critical Customer Milestones

-Identifying key milestones in the customer’s journey helps visualize how they achieve their goals with your product.
+Identifying key milestones in the customer’s journey helps visualize how they achieve goals with your product.
 These milestones often include actions like accepting invitations or first-time logins.

 Optimize and Continuously Improve the Journey